rasca/ras-blog/src/content/blog/2024-10-30-flou-license.md

 directions: my personal beliefs and philosophy and the reality of the market and ecosystem.

-On one hand I firmly believe that Flou's success relies on it becoming a ubiquitous project, a foundation layer upon which everyone can build LLM-powered apps.
+On one hand I firmly believe that Flou's success relies on it becoming an ubiquitous project, a foundation layer upon which everyone can build LLM-powered apps.
 To achieve this, Flou needs to be as open as possible.
 On the other hand, I honestly accept that for Flou to iterate, grow and cement itself in today's fast-paced environment we'll need a strong business model, funding and protection against potential exploitation by the big corps.